 Lila had placed magic pebbles under Mistress's pillow; kept the room fresh with mint and forced angelica root in her patient's festering mouth to pull bad spirits out of the sickroom.
 She prepared the most powerful remedy she knew: devil's bit, mugwort, St. John's wort, maiden hair, and periwinkle; boiled it, strained it and spooned it into Mistress's mouth.
 She considered repeating some of the prayers she learned as among the Presbyterians, but since none had saved Sir, she abandoned the notion.
 He went quickly.
 Begging to be taken to his third house.
 The big one, useless now that there were no children or children's children to live in it.
-No one to stand in awe at is size or to admire the wrought gate that the smithy took two months to make.
+No one to stand in awe at its size or to admire the wrought gate that the smithy took two months to make.
 But if the smithy's work was a frivolous waste of a grown man's time, his presence was not.
 He brought one girl to womanhood and saved the life of another.
 Sorrow.
-Vixeneyed Sorrow with black teeth and a head of wild, wooly hair the color of a setting sun.
-Accepted, not bought, by Sir, she joined the household after Lila but before the girl and still had no memory of her past life except being dragged ashore by whales.
+Vixen-